Clarity at the Source: What’s Next?

-The following would have helped me bear Nietzsche’s statement: more patience with myself, my seeking and my insecurity.
+The following would have helped me to be less confused about Nietzsche’s statement: more patience with myself, my seeking and my insecurity.
 Now, I am sometimes even able to enjoy the insecurities of a transition.
 To feel joy in experiencing something coming my way, even though I cannot guess its nature.
 What helped me was Peter König’s insight that a Source is poking around in the mist for eighty percent of the time.
-Creating clarity is one of Source’s most important tasks.
+Creating clarity is one of any Source’s most important tasks.

 - Seek for exchange